Qualidade-Test-2022-2/waiterapp_backend/README.md

 make run-load-tests # docker-compose -f ./locust/docker-compose-load-tests.yml up
 ```

-The command above should open the locust web interface on the following urk: http://localhost:8089
+The command above should open the locust web interface on the following url: http://localhost:8089